BoletoSimples/boletosimples-docs/reference/v1/discharges.markdown

         Date
       </td>
       <td>
-        Até a Data de criação da Carteira
+        Até a Data de criação do Retorno
       </td>
     </tr>

   </tbody>
 </table>